 Changes in the fair value of domestic and foreign investment securities result in an increase or a decrease in unrealized gains or losses on investment securities measured at fair value through other comprehensive income.
 Unrealized gains or losses arising from changes in the fair value of the debt instruments in these securities are recognized directly in equity, until they are derecognized or impaired.
+Unrealized gains or losses arising from changes in these securities are recognized directly in equity, until they are derecognized or impaired.
 Unrealized gains or losses arising from changes in the fair value of the equity instruments in these securities are recognized directly in equity, and amounts presented in equity are not subsequently transferred to profit or loss.

 Most of our domestic equity instruments consist of publicly traded Japanese stocks.
-The Nikkei Stock Average decreased by 1.2% from \(\frac{2}{2}\),454.30 at March 30, 2018, to \(\frac{2}{2}\),205.81 at March 29, 2019, and decreased by 10.8% to \(\frac{2}{3}\),917.01 at March 31, 2020.
-At March 31, 2020, we had net unrealized gains on domestic equity securities of \(\frac{2}{3}\),564,351 million, a decrease of \(\frac{2}{3}\),646,697 million from \(\frac{2}{3}\),129,048 million at March 31, 2019.
+The Nikkei Stock Average decreased by 10.8% from ¥21,205.81 at March 29, 2019, to ¥18,917.01 at March 31, 2020, and increased by 54.2% to ¥29,178.80 at March 31, 2021.
+At March 31, 2021, we had net unrealized gains on domestic equity securities of ¥2,527,041 million, an increase of ¥962,690 million from ¥1,564,351 million at March 31, 2020.
 For more information, see "Item 5.A.
 Operating Results-Financial Condition-Investment Securities."